24900682/FULL_ADDER_SUBTRACTOR/README.md

 ```
 **Program:**

-/* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
+ Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by:Hari sudhan S   RegisterNumber: 212224240048
-*/

  exp4a-full adder

  *module exp4a(sum, cout, a, b, cin);*